 The following examples are the types of university activities that may trigger the need for an export license or deemed export license.

 - Research in controlled or restricted areas (e.g., defense items or services, missiles, nuclear technology, satellites, chemical/biological weapons, encryption)

-- Research involving collaborations with foreign nationals here at UNL or overseas
+- Research involving collaborations with foreign nationals at UNL, at other domestic locations, or overseas

-- Research involving travel or field work done overseas
+- Research involving travel or fieldwork done domestically or overseas

 - Sponsor restrictions on the participation of foreign nationals in the research

 - Sponsor restrictions on the publication or disclosure of the research results